 PET scan: This scan is used in the staging of lymphomas.
 It is also a useful way of seeing how you are responding to treatment.
-PET uses a low dose of radioactive sugar (glucose) to measure activity in your cells.

-A CT scan is usually done together with the PET scan.
-Once you are relaxed, the sugar is injected into your arm and travels to all the cells in your body.
+PET uses a low dose of radioactive sugar to measure activity in your cells.
+The sugar is injected into your arm and travels to all the cells in your body.
 Because cancer cells absorb large amounts of the sugar, there will be more radioactivity where the cancer cells are located.
 After an hour, the scan is taken and can show if the lymphoma is found in other tissues and organs.
+During the scan, you will lie on a table which moves through a scanning ring.

-Before the test, you may have to fast for a few hours and the scan itself may take up to 1 hour.
-PET is safe to use and there are no side-effects.
+Before the scan, you may have to fast (not eat) for a few hours.